 Volcano Eruption Update on Hawaii Island

 The exciting volcanic activity continues to evolve on Kilauea Volcano in Hawaii Volcanoes National Park.
-On March 5, 2011 several miles downslope from the summit, a new fissure erupted with a curtain of fire that rose up to eighty feet high.
-This eruptive phase cannot be accessed by the public, however the rangers at the Hawaii Volcanoes National Park visitors center are sharing the latest videos and photographs from this site and others around the park.
+Rangers at the Hawaii Volcanoes National Park visitors center are sharing the latest videos and photographs from this site and others around the park.

-Meanwhile, a short drive from the park visitors center, the glow at the summit crater, Halemaumau continues to grow and send up voluptuous clouds of steam.
-Many are awaiting to see if a subterranean pond of lava will soon spill out onto the crater floor.
+A short drive from the park visitors center, the glow at the summit crater, Halemaumau continues to grow and send up voluptuous clouds of steam and a subterranean pond of lava has spilled out onto the crater floor.

-The first March explosions damaged the crater rim viewing platform, but that area had already been closed to visitors because of this danger, and the plume’s heavy content of sulfur dioxide.
+The first March 2008 explosions damaged the crater rim viewing platform, and that area remains closed to visitors because of this danger and the plume’s heavy content of sulfur dioxide.
 Prolonged exposure to high levels of SO2 can be dangerous, especially to anyone with respiratory conditions.
 But as long as the customary trade winds are blowing, visitors to the rest of the park are safe.
 If conditions should change, park rangers will alert visitors.

 Excellent viewing is still possible most days from the Thomas A. Jaggar Museum overlook.
 The small museum has informative volcanology exhibits and an excellent bookstore with DVDs, posters, maps, t-shirts and more — all of it contributing to our understanding of volcanoes in this extraordinary national park.

 The excellent overlook at the Jaggar Museum is open, and will remain so as long as conditions permit, although the downwind stretch of Crater Rim Drive is closed off for now.
-Visitors can also still get stunning views of the heavy plume of steam and gas from the Volcano House hotel and along the adjacent trail.
+Visitors can also still get stunning views of the heavy plume of steam and gas from the Volcano House hotel.

 Note that volcano activity is unpredictable and can change at any time.
-For the very latest eruption viewing and health info, visit the County of Hawaii Kilauea Eruption Update Website at http://www.lavainfo.us/.
-The local Civil Defense recorded hotline at 808-961-8093 is updated once a day.
+For the very latest eruption viewing and health info, visit the U.S. Geological survey’s daily update page at http://hvo.wr.usgs.gov/activity/kilaueastatus.php.
+The local Civil Defense recorded hotline at 808-430-1966 is updated as conditions change.
 Or call the Hawaii Volcanoes National Park recorded message at 808-985-6000.